Upashak653/Diffusion_image_generation/README.md

 # Diffusion example
 # > 🔐 Note: This notebook does not include any API keys.
-#> Please paste your OpenAI API key when prompted at runtime in Colab.
+#> Please paste your API key when prompted at runtime in Colab.